code11/verified-library/README.md

 		getMyRoles() { retrurn Array[role, role ... ]}
 		// Returns a list of roles based on the token information

-        getTemplateData(){ return Promise(Object data) }
-        // Useful if some data has already been submitted, you could load this data
-        // in your variables for initialization purposes

-        putTemplateData(Object userData){ return Promise() }
-        // input is an object with all the required userData property-value fields present

 		runFlowTask({ taskName: String , [ body: Object ]) { return Promise() }
 		// input is a flow action statement eg: send.notification, will call envelopes/1oc5owc/jobs/send.notification
 		// return flow data depending on flow state and particularities / integrations